snapshot-labs/snapshot-docs/tools/api/api-keys.md

 ---
-description: In order to obtain higher limits on the Hub API use, apply for an API Key.
+description: To obtain higher rate limits on the Hub API use, apply for an API Key.
 ---

 # API Keys

-We want to make sure that we limit the risk of the API downtime and provide a reliable and continuous service and therefore we decided to implement API Keys to make sure that the requests are coming from genuine users.
+We want to ensure that we limit the risk of API downtime and provide a reliable and continuous service.
+Therefore we decided to implement API Keys to ensure that the requests come from genuine users.

 {% hint style="info" %}
 You can use **the same API key** for different Snapshot APIs.\